vivienne-amm/ARPiano/README.md

 The Music Theory Hub contains exercises on Notes and Keys, Intervals, Scales, and Chords.

 ![Group 3](https://github.com/vivienne-amm/ARPiano/assets/58234607/0a9d04d2-4d78-4107-b8a5-3cb207afde54)
 *(A) Users can practice recognizing keys given by their note names.
 Optionally, the note names can be displayed directly over the virtual keyboard while practicing.
-Feedback is given by illuminating the keys green or red, by a sound effecr and by feedback on the screen.
+Feedback is given by illuminating the keys green or red, by a sound effect and by feedback on the screen.
 (B) Chord Exercise: The number of semitones between the notes of the chord is indicated on the keys to facilitate comprehension of how chord types follow specific patterns of semitone distance.*

 ### Interactive Theory Area